-- Interfering with your ability to leave (the home, relationship ect.)
+- Interfering with your ability to leave (the home, relationship etc.)

 Q: What can I do to try to stay safe and minimize the risk?

 - Keep a log of incidents.
-This would include what the behavior was, day of incident, time of incident, and any other pertinent information.
+This includes what the behavior was, the date and time of an incident, and any other pertinent information.

 - Save all evidence like emails, text messages, photos, and posts on social media.

 - Call the HAVEN hotline (or your local crisis center) to safety plan with an advocate.